 Model Wildlife Protocol: Working with the American Society of Mammalogists, the Ornithological Council developed a protocol form designed specifically for wildlife research conducted either in the field or in captivity, to be used by Institutional Animal Care and Use Committees.

 Animal Welfare Policy: Implementation in the Context of Wildlife Research—Policy Review and Discussion of Fundamental Issues: Also known as the “wildlife FAQ,” this paper was originally “commissioned” by the Animal Subjects Committee of the Federal Demonstration Partnership, an association of federal agencies, academic research institutions with administrative, faculty and technical representation, and research policy organizations that work to streamline the administration of federally sponsored research.
-It was published in the journal of the Institute for Laboratory Animal Welfare of the National Research Council (of the National Academy of Sciences) and should serve as a touchstone for researchers, IACUC members, and Institutional Officials as well as for funding and oversight agencies.
+It was published in the journal of the Institute for Laboratory Animal Welfare of the National Research Council (of the National Academy of Sciences) and serves as a touchstone for researchers, IACUC members, and Institutional Officials as well as for funding and oversight agencies.

 Webinar: Wildlife Research Permits: What IACUCs Need to Know [external link to OLAW]